Human Anatomy Lesson 0

 Welcome to this course in Human Anatomy.
-This is an actual undergraduate course that is taught at Benedictine University in Lisle, IL, where I am an assistant professor in the Department of Biological Sciences.
-At Benedictine, we have two very rigorous majors - Biology and Health Sciences - that prepare students for careers in medicine, dentistry, pharmacy, physical therapy, ultrasonography, and other health science careers.
-We are very successful at sending students to medical, professional, and graduate schools such as Midwestern University, University of Illinois at Chicago, and Loyola University.
+This is an actual undergraduate course that is taught at Benedictine University in Lisle, IL, where I am an associate professor in the Department of Biological Sciences.
+At Benedictine, we have two majors - Biology and Health Science - that prepare students for careers in medicine, dentistry, pharmacy, physical therapy, ultrasonography, and other health science careers.
+We are very successful at sending students to medical, professional, and graduate schools such as Midwestern University, University of Illinois at Chicago, Loyola University, and elsewhere.
 If you want to read more about Benedictine University, you can visit our website here.
 I created this lens for two purposes.
 First, if you are an undergraduate student in my class, this lens serves as the gateway to my lecture notes, which are presented as 27 "lessons" that roughly correspond to lecture periods.
 You can benefit from this lens and these lessons even if you are not a student in my course.
 Each of the lessons that you can access from this lens is self-contained in the sense that it covers a different topic or region of the body, and it has its own learning objectives and content.
 The lessons also build on each other, and anybody who completes all 27 lessons will know quite a lot about human anatomy!
 Feel free to participate in these lenses in any manner you want - take quizzes, go from start to finish or just sample one or two lessons, leave comments and feel free to ask questions or send me an e-mail.
 You can find all the information you'll need about how to use these lessons below.

 Organization of the Course

 Human anatomy in this course is taught from a regional perspective - that is, I go over each region of the body, covering all the muscles, nerves, arteries, veins, lymphatics, and functions of each region in turn.
 Anatomy is often taught this way in gross anatomy courses where the body is dissected and in undergraduate human anatomy courses such as this one where anatomy is taught separately from physiology.
-At Benedictine, the human anatomy course is taught in conjunction with a cadaver lab where undergraduate students identify anatomical structures on two cadaver prosections (i.e., previously-dissected cadavers).
+At Benedictine, the human anatomy course is taught in conjunction with a cadaver lab where undergraduate students identify anatomical structures on two cadaver prosections (previously-dissected cadavers).
 The other approach to teaching human anatomy is from a systemic perspective, where the body is split into systems - skeletal, integumentary, muscular, cardiovascular or circulatory, lymphatic, nervous, respiratory, gastrointestinal, urogenital - and all the components associated with each system are traced throughout the body.
 An undergraduate course in human anatomy can be taught in this fashion, although it will generally cover less detail than is possible in a course taught from a regional perspective (in such a course, for example, the entire muscular system - all the muscles in the body - needs to be taught in two weeks-or-so!).
 It is more common to follow a systemic approach when teaching Human Anatomy and Physiology, a one- or two-semester course that combines anatomy and physiology.